Thomas-George-T/Thomas-George-T/README.md

 - ⚡ Fun fact: ...
 -->

-Do star my work if you found it interesting, it helps me stay on track and be motivated.
+Do star my work if you find it interesting, it helps me stay on track and be motivated.
 <a href="https://twitter.com/intent/follow?screen_name=Thomas_George_T">
           <img alt="Twitter URL" src="https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2FThomas_George_T">
 </a>